 Note: Contributions can't exceed 100% of your income.

-The maximum amount that can be allocated to your account in a defined contribution plan (for example, a 401(k) plan or profit-sharing plan) in 2020 is $57,000 (up from $56,000 in 2019) plus age 50 catch-up contributions.
-(This includes both your contributions and your employer's contributions.
-Special rules apply if your employer sponsors more than one retirement plan.)
+The maximum amount that can be allocated to your account in a defined contribution plan [for example, a 401(k) plan or profit-sharing plan] in 2021 is $58,000 (up from $57,000 in 2020) plus age 50 or older catch-up contributions.
+This includes both your contributions and your employer's contributions.
+Special rules apply if your employer sponsors more than one retirement plan.